fabiana2611/fabiana2611.github.io/_posts/jul21/2021-07-15-spring-test.md

   <li><a href="https://github.com/json-path/JsonPath">JSONPathe</a></li>
 </ul>

-@WebMvcTest: Auto configures MockMvc, no need for HTTP server, can be combined with @MockBean to mok=ck collaborators.
+@WebMvcTest: Auto configures MockMvc, no need for HTTP server, can be combined with @MockBean to mock collaborators.

 <br />